georgehgfonseca/itc2021/README.md

 (C) Copyright 2021 by GOAL (UFOP).
 All rights reserved.
 More information: http://goal.ufop.br

-Please address all contributions, suggestions, and inquiries to the project owner, [George Fonseca](http://professor.ufop.br/george/perfil).
+Please address all contributions, suggestions, and inquiries to the repository owner, [George Fonseca](http://professor.ufop.br/george/perfil).

 ## Getting Started